 srmImplicitSpaceManagerEnabled tells if the space should be reserved for SRM Version 1 transfers and for SRM Version 2 transfers that have no space token specified.
-Will have effect only if srmSpace-ManagerEnabled.
+Will have effect only if srmSpaceManagerEnabled.

-Possible values are yes and no. This is enabled by default.
-It has no effect if srmSpaceManagerEnabled is set to no.
+Possible values are true and false.
+This is enabled by default.
+It has no effect if srmSpaceManagerEnabled is set to true.
+Usage example:

-srmImplicitSpaceManagerEnabled=yes
+srmImplicitSpaceManagerEnabled=true